 If you leave the soup a bit on the thicker, chunkier side, it’s great over a bowl of rice, cooked lentils, or even pasta (I know it sounds strange, but it’s like a Thai inspired pasta sauce).

-Sure is.
-This recipe is inherently dairy-free and gluten-free and vegan!
+Quite easily!
+This recipe is inherently dairy-free and gluten-free and vegan, too!
 To make it nut-free simply substitute SunButter for the peanut butter.
 You still want to give the soup some richness from the fat in these types of nut/nut alternative butters, however if you can’t find a suitable substitute for your diet, it can be left out.

 One simple tip about blending hot soup